Growing Up With a Parent with Substance Use Disorder

 Repeating the Cycle

 As adults, the effects of growing up with a parent suffering from addiction remain.
-Unfortunately, this can include the child becoming an addict themselves.
-Children of addicts are four times more likely to develop addiction than children who do not have parents suffering from addiction.
+Unfortunately, this can include the child becoming susceptible to addiction themselves.
+Children of people with substance use disorder are four times more likely to develop addiction than children who do not have parents suffering from addiction.

 Learned Coping Skills